CoolManTheCool/Nova-Engine/README.md

 ### License

-This project is licensed under Ignis Studio's Software License.
+This project is licensed under Nova Studios General Software License.
 See the [LICENSE](LICENSE) file for details.
 Usage of this software in any way subjects you to this license.

 ### Acknowledgements